ADD & ADHD

 If your child is overly distractible, hyperactive or dreamy and vague, he or she may fall somewhere on the ADHD spectrum.
 Whether or not the child gets the diagnosis of ADD/ADHD is a matter of degree as determined by the doctor’s observations.
 But whether your child is on this spectrum or just off the spectrum, the important thing for you is to get help so your child can concentrate and learn more easily.

-Attention Deficit Disorder (ADD) or Attention Deficit and Hyperactivity Disorder (ADHD) is a common neurobehavioural problem which affects 20% of boys and 8% of girls.
+Attention Deficit Disorder (ADD) or Attention Deficit and Hyperactivity Disorder (ADHD) is a common neurobehavioral problem which affects 20% of boys and 8% of girls.
 It is believed to be caused by a deficiency in the transmission system which relays messages between cells in various parts of the brain.

 The majority of children with ADD/ADHD have auditory reception problems.
 Although they can hear, they have difficulty making sense of what they hear.
 They cannot tune out unwanted input and focus on selected sounds.
 It is this indiscriminate reception of auditory input which leads to the inability to concentrate their attention on a selected topic for any length of time.

 Poor functioning of the frontal lobe means the child cannot think quickly enough to ‘put the brakes on’ and control the impulse to act.
-This impulsiveness and hyperactivity also leads to behavioural problems and poor social skills.
+This impulsiveness and hyperactivity also leads to behavioral problems and poor social skills.

 “When Sarah was 6 years old, she was diagnosed with ADHD.
 At this time, I had no knowledge of any other children with ADHD and felt very alone in our journey.
 Sarah is 11 now and about two months ago L...”